Nameo91/CV/README.md

 Responsible for compassionate healthcare service in a fast-paced community pharmacy
  - Processing medicine prescription orders from healthcare professionals into a computerised pharmacy system
- - Counting, measuring, and compounding medicationsfollowing standard procedures prior to final check by pharmacist
+ - Counting, measuring, and compounding medications following standard procedures prior to final check by pharmacist
  - Communication with prescribers to verify medication dosages, repeat prescription,  authorisation, and patient information
  - Educating  patients and care givers on possible drug interactions, potential side effects and medical dosages
  - Maintaining  proper drug storage procedure, registries and records for controlled drugs